AdamRisberg/react-image-magnifiers/README.md

 **previewOverlayBoxOpacity:** Sets the opacity of the white box (representing the zoom area) within the small preview image.
 Accepts a number between 0 and 1.
 Type: number, default: 0.8.

+**previewOverlayBackgroundColor:** Sets the color of the dark overlay (representing the area not shown during zoom).
+Accepts any valid CSS color.
+Type: string, Default: #000.

+**previewOverlayBoxColor:** Sets the color of the white box (representing the zoom area) within the preview image.
+Accepts any valid CSS color.
+Type: string, default: #fff.

+**previewOverlayBoxImage:** Used to add a background image to the white box (representing the zoom area) within the preview image.
+Accepts an image src path.
+Type: string, default: "".

+**previewOverlayBoxImageSize:** When using overlayBoxImage, this can be used to change the size of the background image.
+Accepts any valid CSS background-size value.
+Type: string, default: "".

 **previewOverlayOpacity:** Sets the opacity of the dark overlay (representing the area not shown during zoom).
 Accepts a number between 0 and 1.
 Type: number, Default: 0.4.

 **previewSizePercentage:** Sets the size (percentage) of the small preview image.
 Type: number, Default: 35.